Drop in corona tests as SOPs being followed

 According to a statement, the provinces informed the centre that the masses preferred home isolation instead of opting for tests.

-As per statistics, the movement of the masses wa restricted in 20 cities due to 542 lockdowns since June 14.
+As per statistics, the movement of the masses was restricted in 20 cities due to 542 lockdowns since June 14.

 Minister for Planning Asad Umar appreciated the cooperation and hard work of the provinces and field staff observing that implementation of precautionary measures, particularly wearing face masks and social distancing, would have to be ensured.